If you’re facing a life-changing disability that affects your ability to work and you have student loans, you might wonder, “What next?”

 If you have private student loans and are looking for student loan forgiveness disability discharge, the process is a bit different.
 There are many private lenders.
 You’ll need to contact your lender about the policy.
 Before, there wasn’t a clear route for disability discharge for private loans.
 But the Tax Cuts and Jobs Act changed that.
 This piece of legislation was approved in December 2017.
 While it mostly focused on tax cuts, it also had a small part in student loan reform.

 To get started, contact your lender to ask about disability discharge and what the steps are for applying.
 Get your documentation in order and see if you can put your payments in forbearance while figuring out the process.
+The discharge for private student loans due to disability should be considered tax free.

 What you should know about disability discharge